fivdi/mcp-spi-adc/README.md

 ## mcp-spi-adc

-MCP3008 SPI analog to digital conversion with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3 or BeagleBone Black.
+MCP3008 and MCP3208 SPI analog to digital conversion with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3 or BeagleBone Black.

 ## Contents